invictuscode/invictuscode/README.md

-Here are some of my respitories for you to use if you don't want to code basic stuff for a website.
+Here are some of my respitories for you to use if you want to code basic stuff for a website.
 What I am mastered at:
 HTML, CSS, JS